SpongeBobSun/ReactNative-TL-DR/how-does-native-code-communicate-with-javascript.md

 BatchedBridge.registerCallableModule('AppRegistry', AppRegistry);
 ```

 That's basically explained how native code calling JavaScript methods.
-We will talk about how native methods get called from JavaScript.
+In next chapter we will start talk about how native methods get called from JavaScript.

 ## Get your hands dirty.